awslabs/amazon-dynamodb-tools/README.md

 While we make efforts to test and verify the functionality of these tools, you are encouraged to read and understand the code, and use them at your own risk.

-Each tool has been developed indepented from one another, please make sure to read the installation requirements for each one of them.
+Each tool has been developed independent from one another, please make sure to read the installation requirements for each one of them.

 ## DynamoDB reserved capacity recommendations